Tharun-Balaji/Full-Stack/Full_Stack_project/SONIC-RUNNER_GAME/readme.md

 2. Extract the game files to a directory on your computer
 3. Run the `index.html` file to start the game

-**Troubleshooting**

-* If the game does not start, check that you have the latest version of the Kaplay game engine installed
-* If you experience any issues with the game, please report them to the issue tracker

 **License**